kyma-project/serverless/docs/user/resources/06-10-function-cr.md

 | `HorizontalPodAutoscalerUpdated` | `Running`            | The existing Horizontal Pod Scaler was updated after applying required changes.                                                                                 |
 | `MinimumReplicasUnavailable`     | `Running`            | Insufficient number of available Replicas.
 The Function is unhealthy.                                                                                                       |

-## Related resources and components
+## Related Resources and Components

 These are the resources related to this CR: